AksJuneja/eclass/README.md

 ## Quick Attendance
 <li>The teacher (owner of the meet) can use the extension to download the csv file of the students in the video meet along with their time of joining. </li>

+## Log out
+<li>The user can directly log out from the E Class by clicking on the Google Account picture icon on the top right of the main page. </li>

 ## Agile